BetMora/Shared/README.md

 Current TODO list
 ------
+* File/direcotry existence check for FileSystem
+* Read/Write array for Stream
 * Make CMake script determine what OS it is ran on and create Configure.h file based on this.
 Currently we need only Unix/Windows, Little-Endian/Big-Endian defines
-* Test array writing to binary files